In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is love.

 From a psychological perspective, love is a social and cultural phenomenon as well as an individual emotional and cognitive experience.
-Love may be interpersonal, impersonal (i.e. focused on an object or a principle), or directed toward the self.
+It may be interpersonal, impersonal (i.e. focused on an object or a principle), or directed toward the self.
 Interpersonal love may be mutual or unrequited.
-Extremes related to love include narcissism and erotomanic delusions (believing that another person, often famous, is in love with them).
+Extreme examples include narcissism and erotomanic delusions (believing that another person, often famous, is enamored with oneself).

 Psychologist Robert Sternberg’s triangular theory of love includes intimacy, commitment, and passion.
 Different types of love, e.g. romantic or companionate, involve different combinations of these three elements.
-Consummate love has all three of these elements present.
+The consummate form encompasses all three of these elements.

 In psychologist Erich Fromm’s book The Art Of Loving, he argued that any sort of feeling of love is less important than the actions that demonstrate commitment.
-While sensations of love may initially be involuntary, as time goes on it becomes a conscious choice of commitment.
+While the initial sensations may be involuntary, as time goes on it becomes a conscious choice of commitment.
 So we may fall in love, but ultimately we make a choice to stay there.

-Love may also be examined from a philosophical perspective.
-This includes questioning the nature, function, and value of love, distinguishing between different kinds of love, and considering the effects of love upon autonomy.
-One might consider how they would go about explaining the apparently irrational behaviour associated with love to a hypothetical person who had never experienced love.
+A philosophical perspective may include questioning the nature, function, and value of love, distinguishing between different kinds, and considering its effects on autonomy.
+One might consider how they would go about explaining the apparently irrational behaviour associated with love to a hypothetical person who had never experienced that feeling.

 If there are so many different ways of looking at love, does it make sense to use the same word for all of them?
-And while some forms of love, such as parent-child love, seem to be viewed much the same way universally, I wonder to what extent our notions of romantic love are culturally derived.
-Does romantic love fit in with the (at least from what I remember) teenage binary view that there is a specific point where the great heart-bulb goes on over your head and you’re in love?
+And while some forms, such as parent-child, seem to be viewed much the same way universally, I wonder to what extent our notions of romantic love are culturally derived.
 Should falling in love happen before or after (as may be the case in arranged marriages) the wedding?
 And can you love someone and dislike them at the same time?